 When it comes down it, it’s all pretty much common sense.
 Do you think you can qualify for a mortgage?

-Are you ready to make the commitment?
-Would you lend you a mortgage…
+Are you ready to make a big commitment?
+If you were the bank, would you lend you a mortgage…hmm.

 I would guess that most prospective homeowners could assess the situation beforehand and determine if they should be granted a mortgage.